-This object is issued by the Card to the Host in order to request the opening of a session between the device and one resource provided by the Host.
-The resource_identifier SHALL match in both class and type, a resource that the Host has in its list of available resources.
-If the version of the supplied resource identifier is zero, the Host will use the current version in its list.
-If the version number in the request is less than or equal to the current version number in the Host's list, the current version is used.
-If the requested version number is higher than the version in the Host's list, the Host will refuse the request with the appropriate return code.
+This object is issued by the Card to the Host in order to request the opening of a session between the device and a specific resource provided by the Host.
+The resource_identifier SHALL match, in both class and type, to that of a resource that the Host has already declared as available.
+If the requested version number is zero, the Host SHALL use the highest version of the resource it supports.
+Else, if the requested version number is less than or equal to the version number of the resource that the Host has declared, for the Host device certified against the Host1.0-CFR-I16 or earlier specification, the Host SHOULD use the resource with the version number requested by the Card.
+For any device certified against the Host2.0-CFR-I01 or later specification, the Host SHALL use the resource with the current version number requested by the Card.
+If the requested version number is higher than the version number declared by the Host SHALL refuse the request with the appropriate return code.